Skip to Content

 INSERT INTO DISTANCES VALUES (40,21,20,4348);

-2. After removing the previously applied filters, navigate to the graph viewer, and select the algorithms tab.
+2. After removing the previously applied filters, navigate to the property graph viewer, and select the algorithms tab.
 Update the Algorithm field to “Shortest Path”, specify the values shown below, and click Apply.

 Graph Algorithms